What are selective serotonin reuptake inhibitors (SSRIs)?

 Parent education, training, support and involvement

-If your child is taking selective serotonin reuptake inhibitors (SSRIs), you need to ensure your child takes the medication.
+If your child is taking selective serotonin reuptake inhibitors (SSRIs), you need to ensure your child takes the medicine.
 You also need to monitor the effects, including any rare but serious side effects.